 Section 1.
-Qualified employees represented by the Association with a minimum of ten (10) years of full-time service as a sworn peace officer with a Municipal, County, or State Police agency meeting Police Officer Standards and Training (P.O.S.T.) standards, or their equivalent, shall be eligible to receive experience pay.
+Employees represented by the Association with years of full-time service as a sworn peace officer with a Municipal, County, or State Police agency meeting Police Officer Standards and Training (P.O.S.T.) standards, or their equivalent, shall be eligible to receive experience pay as set out below.